ivy-llc/ivy/docs/overview/design/building_blocks.rst

 Backend Handler ✅
 ------------------

-All code for setting and unsetting backend resides in the submodule at :mod:`ivy/backend_handler.py`, and the front facing function is :func:`ivy.current_backend`.
+All code for setting and unsetting the backend resides in the submodule at :mod:`ivy/utils/backend/handler.py`, and the front facing function is :func:`ivy.current_backend`.
 The contents of this function are as follows:

 .. code-block:: python

-   # ivy/backend_handler.py
+   # ivy/utils/backend/handler.py
     def current_backend(*args, **kwargs):
         global implicit_backend
         # if a global backend has been set with set_backend then this will be returned
         if backend_stack:
             f = backend_stack[-1]
             if verbosity.level > 0:
-                verbosity.cprint("Using backend from stack: {}".format(f))
+                verbosity.cprint(f"Using backend from stack: {f}")
             return f

         # if no global backend exists, we try to infer the backend from the arguments
         f = _determine_backend_from_args(list(args) + list(kwargs.values()))
         if f is not None:
+            if verbosity.level > 0:
+                verbosity.cprint(f"Using backend from type: {f}")
             implicit_backend = f.current_backend_str()
             return f
-        if verbosity.level > 0:
-            verbosity.cprint("Using backend from type: {}".format(f))
         return importlib.import_module(_backend_dict[implicit_backend])

-If a global backend framework has been previously set using for example :code:`ivy.set_backend(‘tensorflow’)`, then this globally set backend is returned.
+If a global backend framework has been previously set using for example :code:`ivy.set_backend('tensorflow')`, then this globally set backend is returned.
 Otherwise, the input arguments are type-checked to infer the backend, and this is returned from the function as a callable module with all bound functions adhering to the specific backend.

 The functions in this returned module are populated by iterating through the global :attr:`ivy.__dict__` (or a non-global copy of :attr:`ivy.__dict__` if non-globally-set), and overwriting every function which is also directly implemented in the backend-specific namespace.